seantywork/multi-terminal-games/README.md

 # terminal-game

-only an idiot would wanna play a terminal pinball alike with multiplayer funtionality...right?
+only an idiot would wanna play a terminal chess & pinball alike with multiplayer funtionality